France-ioi/alkindi-task-enigma/README.md

 The folder `server-modules` contains files to be installed with [bebras-server-modules](https://github.com/France-ioi/bebras-server-modules).
 These files handle the server-side logic of the task.
 The client-side will communicate with them through bebras-server-modules to fetch task data or hints.

 1. Install bebras-server-modules as described in its `README.md`
-2. Copy alkindi-task-enigma's subfolder `server-modules` to a subfolder of bebras-server-modules, for instance `bebras-server-modules/tasks/enigma/`
+2. From the repository alkindi-task-enigma, copy the files from the subfolder `server-modules` files to a subfolder of bebras-server-modules, for instance `bebras-server-modules/tasks/enigma/`.
+The folder `bebras-server-modules/tasks/enigma/` should now contain two files, `index.js` and `sentences.js`.
-3. Add the task to bebras-server-modules, for instance go to `bebras-server-modules` folder and then run `node command.js tasks:add http://concours-alkindi.fr/tasks/2018/enigma tasks/enigma/index.js`(the task ID `http://concours-alkindi.fr/tasks/2018/enigma` can be changed)
+3. Choose a `TASK_ID` for this task, for instance `alkindi-task-enigma`.
+4. Add the task to bebras-server-modules : from the bebras-server-modules directory, run `node command.js tasks:add TASK_ID TASK_PATH` where you replace `TASK_ID` with the value you chose in the previous step, and `TASK_PATH` with the relative path to the files just copied.
+If you followed these instructions exactly, the command to run will then be `node command.js tasks:add alkindi-task-enigma tasks/enigma/index.js`

 # Usage